whitneyburton/portfolios/students/1808-front/ashley-levi/20180920-ashley-levi-m1.md

 I have felt very connected to the Turing community throughout module 1.
 I often arrived to campus about an hour before classes started and stayed on campus until around 7:00pm every day.
 Because of this, I was able to connect with a lot of my peers and offer help to anyone in need- especially for static comp projects and mythical creatures.
 I also set up pairs almost every day, therefore, I was really able to connect with people in other modules and grow my network at Turing while also receiving the help and assistance I needed on assignments.
 On top of my general presence around campus, Loryn Mason and I were able to put together a mythical creatures study session for our module 1 peers over the weekend before finals.

-On top of that, I participated in events outside of Turing such as the Demo Comp at WeWork!
+On top of that, I participated in events outside of Turing such as attending the Demo Comp at WeWork!

 ------------------